Paul Keres

 Keres won the AVRO 1938 chess tournament, which led to negotiations for a title match against the reigning World Champion Alexander Alekhine, but the match never took place due to the outbreak of World War II in 1939.
 Keres was runner-up in the Candidates Tournament on four consecutive occasions in 1953–1962.
-Due to these and other strong results, many chess historians consider Keres one of the greatest players in history, and the strongest player never to become world champion.
-"Super grandmaster" is an informal term to refer to the world's elite players — usually players who are serious contenders for the World Championship — and Keres fits this description.
-He was nicknamed "Paul the Second", "The Eternal Second" and "The Crown Prince of Chess".
+Due to these and other strong results, many chess historians consider Keres one of the greatest "Super grandmasters" in history, and, along with Viktor Korchnoi, the strongest player never to become world champion.

+His elegant manners, informal but unflappable bearing, and well‐known sense of fairness made Keres one of the game's most popular figures.
+Widely admired by Estonians to this day, he was nicknamed "Paul the Second", "The Eternal Second", and "The Crown Prince of Chess".

 Early life

-Keres was born in the town of Narva (now in Estonia), then Petrograd Governorate of the Russian Empire.
+Keres was born in 1916 in Joaoru, a village in the Governorate of Estonia of the Russian Empire then situated just outside the city limits (now administratively part) of Narva, to parents Peeter and Marie Keres (née Lämmergas).
 He was two years old when Estonia became an independent country in 1918.

-Keres first learned about chess from his father and his elder brother Harald (afterwards a prominent physicist, who later told friendly jokes to his students: "I am not Paul's brother; Paul is my brother").
+Keres grew up in Pärnu, Estonia.
+He first learned about chess from his father and his elder brother Harald (afterwards a prominent physicist, who later told friendly jokes to his students: "I am not Paul's brother; Paul is my brother").
 With the scarcity of chess literature in his home town, he learned about chess notation from the chess puzzles in the daily newspaper, and compiled a handwritten collection of almost 1000 games.
 In his early days, he was known for a brilliant and sharp attacking style.